d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] dataland.com (align beforehand)

 If the updates require a reboot (for e.g. a kernel update), you can restart the machine with `sudo reboot`.
-However, for dataland.com, you may want to avoid any interruption and schedule the reboot at the night with `sudo shutdown -r 02:00`.
+However, for dataland.com, you may want to avoid any interruption and schedule the reboot during the night with `sudo shutdown -r 02:00`.

 ## ssh-keys maintenance